hrranger5/hafsa-devverse/README.md

     def say_hi(self):
         return "Hi, I'm Hafsa 👋 Let's build something cool together!"
-🔧 Technologies & Tools

 🚀 Featured Projects
 Restaurant Chatbot
-AI-powered chatbot for restaurant management, handling reservations, orders, and customer support with Flask & Dialogflow.
+An AI-powered chatbot for restaurant management, handling reservations, orders, and customer support with Flask & Dialogflow.
 Birthday Website
-A personalized and interactive birthday website built using React.
+A personalized and interactive birthday website built with React.

+🔧 Technologies & Tools
+Here are the technologies and tools I work with:
+Python
+Flask
+MySQL
+Dialogflow
+JavaScript
+Bootstrap

 🌱 Currently Learning:
 Advanced Machine Learning techniques
 Web Security best practices

 🏆 Achievements:
 Developed and deployed an AI-powered chatbot for restaurant management.

-Created interactive websites such as a personalized birthday site.
+Created multiple interactive websites including a birthday website.

-Contributed to open-source projects in web development and chatbot technology.
+Contributed to open-source projects in web development and AI.

 🎨 Hobbies:
-Exploring AI & Machine Learning: I enjoy experimenting with AI models.
+Exploring AI & Machine Learning: I love experimenting with new AI models.

-Photography: Capturing moments through my camera lens.
+Photography: Capturing moments with my camera.
 Reading: Tech books, self-improvement, and novels.

-Traveling: Exploring new places and cultures.
+Traveling: I enjoy exploring new places and cultures.

-📊 GitHub Stats

 📬 Connect with Me
-Email: your-email@example.com
+Email: hrranger555@gmail.com

-LinkedIn: linkedin.com/in/your-profile

-Portfolio: your-portfolio.com

 🌱 Fun Facts About Me:
-I'm constantly learning and experimenting with new tech.
+I'm always learning and experimenting with new technologies.
 I love collaborating on innovative projects and sharing knowledge.
 Coffee and tech talks are my ideal way to unwind! ☕